BarrettFrost/Smart_menu-project/readme.md

 From this, we decided that the web app's primary feature would be hosting a database of restaurants on the service, to be queried by the m5.
 Correspondingly, we also added an extra page on the m5 to browse a restaurant list.

 Because our networking features were not implemented yet, we were using dummy templates at this step.
-This was practising AGILE development: We had the local functions working using placeholders, allowing us to test and critique them.
+We had the local functions working using placeholders, allowing us to test and critique them.
 This would also save us debugging effort later when said networking code was added, as we would expect the local features to be working properly.

 Simultaneously, we also began experimenting with MQTT at this step.
 Following a similar approach to the above, both the m5 and web app were capable of sending dummy text to the mqtt broker by the end of the sprint.

 #### *Sprint 3: JSON packet, MQTT (March)*

-This sprint's big goal was "connecting the halves": implementing MQTT.
-We finalized the structure of our JSON packet, and completed proper mqtt implementation between the M5 and the Web app.
+This sprint's big goal was "connecting the halves": we completed mqtt implementation between the M5 and the Web app.

+We started by finalizing the structure of our JSON packet (see Architecture).
+Once this was done, we wrote a packet class template (in Processing), which was then converted into the respective subsystems' languages for use.
+Starting from the same template saved work and minimized confusion: everyone knew that each subsystem would have the same variable names AND functions.

+Modifying our MQTT code to send and receive the packet, over dummy text, took no effort at all as it was all a single string.
+Similarly, as we had already built our local functions to read a dummy packet, it only took some minor modification, to account for the final changes to the JSON structure and read JSON packets from MQTT traffic rather than an offline dummy.

-#### *Sprint 4: functionality testing, Desktop application*
+#### *Sprint 4: functionality testing, Desktop application (March)*

 Two goals were achieved for our fourth sprint.
-Firstly, we began debugging/cosmetic work on the m5 and Web App.
-Bootstrap was added to our web app at this stage.

-Secondly, we began to work on the Desktop application, meant to represent the restaurant.
-However, we kept the following user story in mind:
+Firstly, we began UI work and debugging on the m5 and Web App.
+We also began to work on the Desktop Application, meant to represent the restaurant.

+To improve the UI of the web application, we implemented the Bootstrap framework.
+This allowed us to quickly modify cosmetic features like layout and color scheme, and add advanced features like window responsiveness.

+We conducted our first tests between the M5 and Web Application.
+During the test, we fixed minor bugs, such as accidental differences in capitalization for variable names between the different environments (which wouldn't be recognized by the other subsystem).
+Overall, testing went smoothly.

+Building the Desktop Application was straightforward as we already had a clear idea of the features we wanted(at this point, we were already using dummies on the web Application to simulate traffic from it).
+Our user stories were:

+- [the restaurant user] wants to upload their menu online, to be browsed by its customers.
 - [the restaurant user] wants to easily edit their data, so using the service will not be a hassle.

-Accordingly, we decided that besides registration, the restaurant app also needed user friendly pages to easily edit its basic info and menu(covered in above sections).
+We knew that each restaurant had to have a unique key.
+Relying on restaurant name *resName* wasn't sufficient as restaurants could have similar names.
+It is also good practice to not have the key be user editable as it can lead to database corruption.
+So we implemented a random read-only alphanumeric key *resID* generator on the Web Application that would add a unique key whenever a restaurant registers with the service.
+This key was then checked whenever a restaurant wished to update their data.

 #### *Sprint 5: Polishing, Full project testing (Late March - April)*

 This (final) sprint roughly encapsulated our several weeks of final testing, debugging and polishing.

-Notable changes made during this stage was adding the 'conID' variable.
-We met once a week to test core functionality to ensure that we had not broken anything following polish work.
+Notable changes made during this stage was adding the *conID* variable.
+We realized in our testing that we had overlooked the need to identify unique conversations between devices.
+This was crucial to allow multiple simultaneous conversations to happen without disrupting each other (e.g. one M5 requesting the restaurant list would cause all M5s on the network to receive the response).

+*conID* was a random 4-digit integer generated on the M5 whenever it sent a query.
+To reduce the risk of corruption and tampering, we made *conID* a read-only variable.
+The Web Application simply copies the ID from the inbound query to the outbound response. the M5 also forgets the ID at the end of the conversation.

 ### Design Evaluation

 #### Technique used

-We primarily relied on a pass/fail technique when evaluating our design. this meant that we would determine beforehand the intended design objectives at the start of each stage/sprint, and follow up with an evaluation of whether those objectives were met at the end of the sprint period (most often coinciding with our meeting schedule).
-Tasks would be broken down to as many constituent parts and steps as possible for clarity.
-For example, even a simple feature like 'to read an mqtt packet' would be broken down into:
+We primarily relied on a pass/fail technique when evaluating our design.
+This meant that we would follow up each sprint with an evaluation of whether we'd met our objectives (most often right during, or before, our next meeting).
+An example of a checklist for assessing our mqtt implementation looked like:

 //Sprint goals
 - 1) Can the app save JSON packets to file?
 Y/N